-I used to be able to sell clients on being able upgrade a kitchen after purchasing rather than buying something already updated.
+I used to sell clients on being able upgrade a kitchen after purchasing for far less than buying something already updated.
 That was before building material costs skyrocketed, supply chain issues caused massive delays and every contractor worth a damn was booked six months or more in advance.

-Now, everyone want updated and move-in ready with the kitchen being the most important room in most buyer's eyes.
+Now, everyone wants updated and move-in ready homes with the kitchen being the most important room in most buyer's eyes.

-A premium is being paid for open-concept kitchens with light-coloured cabinetry and I always check for soft-close drawers.
+A premium is being paid for open-concept kitchens with light-coloured cabinetry and buyers are suckers soft-close drawers.